peterthomassen/draft-ietf-dnsop-cds-consistency/draft-ietf-dnsop-cds-consistency.md

 Agent SHOULD attempt to obtain it at a later time, before concluding that the nameserver is permanently unreachable and removing it from consideration.
-A retry schedule with exponential back-off is RECOMMENDED (e.g., after 5, 10, 20, 40, ... minutes).
+A configurable retry schedule with exponential back-off is RECOMMENDED (e.g., after 5, 10, 20, 40, ... minutes).
 To sidestep localized routing issues, the Parental Agent MAY also attempt contacting the nameserver from another vantage point.